dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 Maybe Kotlin's coroutines are the answer.

 Functional reactive programming has been all the hype in recent years but let's face it;
 these libraries completely change the way we program.
-They require a dramatic shift in thinking and getting(and keeping) your whole team on board might be a pain.
-On top of that, in my experience it's overkill for many use cases.
+They require a dramatic shift in thinking, and getting your whole team on board might be a pain.
+On top of that, in my experience, it is overkill for many use cases.

-As we'll see with Kotlin's coroutines we're gonna try to keep a comfortable imperative style while retaining many of the benefits of asynchronous programming.
+As we will see with Kotlin's coroutines we are going to try to keep a comfortable imperative style while retaining many of the benefits of asynchronous programming.

+TODO add an index to the subtitles

 ## What are Coroutines?

-Coroutines are essentially lightweight processes which can run in the same thread and 'yield' to one another when they have to wait(for example when doing a network or database call).
+Coroutines are essentially lightweight processes which can run in the same thread and 'yield' to one another when they have to wait, for example when doing a network or database call.
 Thread creation is expensive since each thread requires memory for it's stack and reserving it costs time and space.
-Coroutines don't have this issue, they can reuse the same thread.
+Coroutines don't have this issue, as they can reuse the same thread.

 Coroutines work very different from Java threads, threads are scheduled preemptively.
 The jvm's scheduler, a central entity, knows which threads are available and schedules their execution to assure that every thread gets an appropriate time slice, it can interrupt them and switch to advancing other threads.

-Coroutines are tasks which keep running until they finish or yield. then some kind of dispatcher is responsible for allowing another coroutine to do it's work.
+Coroutines are tasks which keep running until they either finish or yield.
+After which some kind of dispatcher is responsible for allowing another coroutine to do it's work.
 This also means that the programmer is responsible for letting the coroutines yield in time so other coroutines can do their work.
 The advantage of this system is that you know that the operations in a single coroutine are executed sequentially until a yield happens or the task finishes!

 Moreover, coroutines do not end until all sub coroutines end, they run in a hierarchy.
 This makes coroutines a lot easier to reason about because this way no runaway side processes are spawned.